Jordan-TeamBox/License-Plate-Detection/README.md

 <img src="Images/part1_result (1).jpg">

 ### &nbsp;&nbsp;&nbsp; Part 2: Recognizing Letters within the License Plate
 &nbsp;&nbsp;&nbsp; In this part of the project, many steps has to be done.
-In order to process the images, this function makes sure the pictures are equal sizes
+In order to process the images, this function makes sure the pictures are equal sizes.
+[2]

 ``` Python
 def preprocess_image(image_path,resize=False):